 \section{Conclusion}

-The AdS/CFT by corresponding a gravitational theory to a quantum theory could alleviate the perturbation calculation in strongly-coupled systems.
+The AdS/CFT correspondence, by relating a gravitational theory to a quantum field theory, can alleviate the difficulties of perturbation theory in strongly-coupled systems.
 Exploring the counterpart quantities in the AdS/CFT make it a strong technique to study the physical theories.
-Computational complexity as one of these quantities has been considered in holography and provided different proposal.
-Recently, a proposal known as complexity equals anything has been introduced in which the volume of a generalized surface is corresponded to the complexity of the boundary theory.
+Computational complexity, as one of these quantities, has been extensively studied in holography through several proposals.
+Recently, a proposal known as complexity equals anything has been introduced where the complexity is identified with the volume of a generalized hypersurface.
 Studying the complexity of various models through this proposal shows some branches in CGR.
 Moreover, these branches has been considered as a phase transition in CGR.

-Because of the fact that the phase transition appeared in complexity equals anything, this suggests that the generalized surfaces could make the transition.
-One of the mechanism for the generalization is the Weyl squared tensor.
-Expanding the Weyl squared tensor in the Fefferman-Graham coordinate makes it to be reduced into three terms: divergence of the energy-momentum tensor, shear viscosity and the Weyl anomaly of the boundary theory.
-Then, the phase transition and the distance between the jumps is controlled by these three terms.
+Since phase transitions appear in the "complexity = anything" framework, this suggests that the generalized surfaces can undergo the transition.
+One mechanism for the generalization is the Weyl squared tensor.
+Expanding the Weyl squared tensor in the Fefferman-Graham coordinate makes it to be reduced into two terms: divergence of the energy-momentum tensor and the Weyl squared tensor of the boundary which is only a geometrical expansion.
+However, the phase transitions and jump separations are governed by the boundary energy-momentum tensor.

 CGR in this way behaves as a function of the generalization parameter and the locations of the jumps.
-In other words, these two make the CGR to be changed.
+In other words, these two parameters control CGR.
 Considering the behavior of CGR around the phase transition reveals a scaling behavior and critical exponents.
-It means that the interpretation of the phase transition our of these jumps makes sense.
-However, CGR satisfies a Callan-Symanzik-like (CSL) equation in field theory in which a beta function is defined in terms of the generalization parameter and an anomalous dimension in terms of the scaling of CGR, which means that the critical behavior of CGR is universal regardless of the generalization parameter.
+This shows that interpreting these jumps as phase transitions is meaningful.
+However, CGR satisfies a Callan-Symanzik-like (CSL) equation in field theory in which a beta function is defined in terms of the generalization parameter and an anomalous dimension in terms of the scaling of CGR, which means that the critical behavior of CGR is universal regardless of the dimension.